spacefoot/pricer/README.md

 __Align markup__: This is the markup on selling price in percentage used to compute the lower limit of a price aligned to competitor price.

-The default value is null, alignement to competitor is disabled.
+The default value is null, alignment to competitor is disabled.

 __Target markup__: This is the markup on selling price in percentage used to compute the price when there is no competitor.